British Council supported the visit of Liz Atkin at the M1 Singapore Fringe Festival 2017 as part of our Inclusivity Arts programme.

 Various public transportation

-During the Festival period from 4 – 15 January 2017, Liz will be travelling around Singapore to continue her #CompulsiveCharcoal series.
-If you’ve been gifted a drawing by Liz, do post it on social media with the hashtag #CompulsiveCharcoal!
+During the Festival period from 4 – 15 January 2017, Liz travelled around Singapore to continue her #CompulsiveCharcoal series.

 Liz Atkin has a disorder called Compulsive Skin Picking (CSP).
 Drawing serves a very real purpose of keeping her hands and fingers busy wherever she is.
 She used to take a sketch book on her long commutes across London but ran out of blank pages one day.
 Liz started drawing on a free newspaper and she now no longer bothers with a sketchbook!